monome/docs/norns/reference/parameters.md

 end
 ```

-While scripting parameters after the script is running can be tons of fun, It's important to be mindful of the nuances of the object that you're modifying!
+Again, it's important to be mindful of the nuances of the object that you're modifying!
 For example:

 - if we don't change the `color_param.count`, we can't select past the third color in our `Tertiary` color set